soneyahossain/hcc-gap-recommender/README.md

 # Other
 TODO: say something about collecting traces (for ex. for a new program) and that it can take both a long time and requires gobs of storage and memory.
+TODO: describe the layout and content of `experiments`